atjaoan/dvstar_thesis/README.md

 # Comparing variable-length Markov chains
 This repository contains the code for comparing a directory/directories of VLMCs.
 It builds upon the existing repositories [dvstar](https://github.com/Schlieplab/dvstar) and [pst-classifier-seqan repository](https://github.com/Schlieplab/PstClassifierSeqan) by Joel Gustafsson.
 The VLMCs comparisons are speedup by a factor of 2-25 compared to the pst-classifier-seqan repository.
-The current implementation requires that the VLMCs are built using Joels implementation since the VLMCs are expected to be of binary format and with a certain structure.
+The current implementation requires that the VLMCs are built using Joel Gustafssons' implementation of binary format and with a certain structure (.bintree file format).

 ## Publication